Saucy exchange between Cam Newton, Kelvin Benjamin adds intrigue to Panthers exhibition

 After the Panthers drafted Benjamin in the first round in 2014, he and Newton trained together, hung out together and combined to make a fair share of highlight videos.

+Given how close they were, it is difficult for Benjamin to see how their relationship has deteriorated?

+“Not at all, man,” he said.
+“I play for the Buffalo Bills.”

-Benjamin set the Panthers’ rookie passing record when he pulled down 73 passes for 1,008 yards and nine touchdowns.
+Benjamin set the Panthers’ rookie passing record when he pulled down 73 passes for 1,008 yards and nine touchdowns in ’14.

 But Benjamin tore his ACL the following August, and was sidelined when Newton led the Panthers to the Super Bowl during an MVP season.